 John Cage, the composer, is also a good example of reducing both his life and work to the extremes.
 His famous work “4:33” is a musical composition consisting entirely of silence.
 Now that he claimed it, no one else will be able to claim silence as his own work.
 Extremely reductive work is certainly a good way to be recognized in history.
 If you analyze famous artists’ work, in most of them, you will find one aspect or idea that they reduced to the extremes.
 This is how they are recognized in history.

 In my view, it’s not that men and women have their own fields that they excel in.
 If you put men in most any fields, and if they are passionate about it, they are likely to beat women in ranking.
 Think of cooking.
 Women dominated the domestic kitchens for centuries, but when it comes to professional cooking, again, the field is dominated by men.
 If men really wanted to compete in nursing, I’m sure they could dominate the field too.
-It’s hard to complete with someone who lacks central coherence, and is able to pursue a very specific thing with a religious fervor, utterly convinced that nothing else in life is more important.
+It’s hard to compete with someone who lacks central coherence and is able to pursue a very specific thing with religious fervor, utterly convinced that nothing else in life is more important.

 The critical difference between male and female brains isn’t that of abilities, but that of perspective.
 Men are preoccupied with things that can be measured as superior and inferior.
 Women aren’t as interested in these things.
 (Eastern medicine too is quite disinterested in matters that require proof or evidence.)
 Even though various studies show that women have superior language skills, men could beat them at this game to, if they wanted to.
 Men will find a way to overcome their biological inferiority and achieve the status of superiority at any cost.
 In fact, cooking (especially in professional kitchens) requires a great amount of multi-tasking, an area where men are shown to be inferior to women.
 In this sense, the biological abilities are irrelevant, because their natural inclination to see life in a reductive way would drive them to achieve the status of superiority anyway.